Table of Contents

 During probate, a personal representative and local courts review the decedent's will to determine if the document is valid.
 They also account for assets in the estate and provide an opportunity for creditors to collect on any unpaid obligations.

+Personal representative identifies beneficiaries and distributes assets according to will.
 In some cases, such as when there is no will, the probate process can happen so state law can dictate how the personal representative handles assets.

 When Is Probate Avoidable?